FreckleIOT/kong/README.md

 - ProxyURL - A URL to the Kong Proxy through ELB.
 You'll want a CNAME pointing to the ELB DNS
 - AdminURL - Access to admin.
 Only accessible if KongAdminAccessEnabled: true

+## Setup

+When you first execute the CloudFormation template, make sure you have `RunMigration` enabled which will run key migrations on the Postgres database.
+You can confirm that everything has run correctly via CloudWatch Logs.
+Once the process has been complete, you can update the stack and disable `RunMigration`.